ROCm/instinct-docs/docs/data-science/hipVS.md

 hipVS enables GPU accelerated vector search operations running on AMD Instinct™ GPUs.
-As a part of the AMD ROCm™ Data Science Toolkit (ROCm-DS), hipVS builds upon the core ROCm libraries to accelerate operations such as approximate and exact nearest neighbor as well as clustering algorithms. hipVS seamlessly integrates with other ROCm-DS libraries such as hipDF, enabling DataFrames to be used for vector search operations.
+As a part of the AMD ROCm™ Data Science Toolkit (ROCm-DS), hipVS builds upon the core ROCm libraries to accelerate operations such as approximate and exact nearest neighbor algorithms, as well as a variety of clustering algorithms. hipVS seamlessly integrates with other ROCm-DS libraries such as hipDF, enabling DataFrames to be used for vector search operations.

 ::::{grid} 2 2 2 2